pgRouting/workshop/docs/chapters/chapter-2.rst

 Advantages of the database routing approach are:

-* Data and attributes can be modified by many clients, like QGIS and uDig through JDBC, ODBC, or by directly using PL/pgSQL.
-The clients can either be PCs or mobile devices.
+* Data and attributes can be modified by many clients, like QGIS or by directly using PL/pgSQL.
+The clients can either be personal computers or mobile devices.
 * Data changes can be reflected instantaneously through the routing engine.
   There is no need for precalculation.